Perpetual Spinach illustration

 What is the best month to plant Perpetual Spinach in Zone 4a?

-The best time to plant Perpetual Spinach in Zone 4a is around Mar 24, when soil temperatures are suitable and frost risk has passed.
+The best time to start Perpetual Spinach in Zone 4a is Mar.
+Begin seeds indoors around Mar 24, then transplant outdoors after the last frost date of May 5.

 How long does Perpetual Spinach take to harvest?